d3r3nic/exitexif/README.md

 ## Deployment

-MetaMorph is deployed on AWS.
+exitexif is deployed on AWS.
 The live app can be accessed at: `http://your-live-app-url.com`

 ## Contributing